icgc-argo-workflows/argo-reference-files/README.md

 ## Introduction

-Reference files used by AROG workflows are hosted at [Cancer Genome Collaboratory](https://cancercollaboratory.org/).
+You can download the reference files used by AROG workflows by following the instructions below.
 File size and MD5 checksums are provided for verifying file integrity after download.
 Additional files are also included to allow for reproduction of ARGO pipeline analyses.
 Please see the individual sections for the reference files and how to download and stage them before running the workflows.

 ## ICGC-ARGO DNA-Seq Analysis